A Gift to America

 Distinguished Lecture Series - $700,000

 When you commit to a planned gift, you become a lifetime member of the Smithsonian Legacy Society and the National Museum of American History’s Star-Spangled Banner Society.
-You will be among the first to learn about new exhibitions, programs, and events at the Museum and will be invited to VIP events and donor receptions.

 With documentation of your gift intention—revocable or irrevocable—you also will be recognized as a donor to the Smithsonian’s national campaign and receive recognition as a major donor in your lifetime.